VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 > The fallout from all this is that pieces of land get lost, revenue gets lost, and the picture of all the pieces of land is not accurate.
 We maintain one data layer of all parcels.
 Each parcel has a parcel number, and what we call a link number.
 The link number is simply the parcel number of the active lot (if the parcel is active, the numbers are the same).

-## Appendix 2: Per Parcel Payments
+## Appendix 2: Support Digital Parcel Maintenance and Submittal to the State of Vermont Considerations

 ### A2.1 Shared Responsibility Model
 The notable success of the Parcel Program as a voluntary-based initiative is due to the collaboration between municipalities, state government, and mapping vendors in the private sector.
 This "Shared Responsibility" model relies on all collaborators contributing resources to maintain statewide parcel data.